How use PulseAudio and JACK?

 Option 1: don’t use PulseAudio with JACK

 The most experienced and demanding users of JACK do not attempt to link PulseAudio and JACK.
 Many of them will not run PulseAudio at all, having either never installed it, removed it from their systems, or disabled it.
-They will generally route audio from other apps to JACK without using PulseAudio, via the techniques described in the “How do I route audio to/from …” section of the FAQ.
+They will generally route audio from other apps to JACK without using PulseAudio, via the techniques described in the “How can I play audio from … via JACK” section of the FAQ.

 Option 2: use two different soundcards